How to ace Christmas lunch

 The region’s finest chefs reveal their secrets to a perfect Christmas meal, from tasty turkey to gorgeous gravy and lovely leftovers

 Calling all Christmas cooks – we’re here for you!
-Before you strap on your apron (and go a bit Christmas crackers), check out these top tips from the in-the-know chefs heading up some of the best restaurants around Hampshire and London.
+Before you strap on your apron (and go a bit Christmas crackers), check out these top tips on how to ace Christmas lunch from the in-the-know chefs heading up some of the best restaurants around Hampshire.
 Spoiler alert: it’s all about the prep, people…

 Get ahead – prep the Christmas lunch on Christmas Eve